sikuli/sikuli/lib/jintellitype-1.3.6/readme.txt

    -> Copy the following files into your classpath
         -> jintellitype.jar
         -> JIntellitype.dll (or put in Windows/System32)
+		-> JIntellitype64.dll (rename to JIntellitype.dll and put in path)

    FOR DEVELOPERS:
    -> To build you need Maven 2.0.7 or higher installed from Apache.
 Just run "mvn package" from the